Cabeza77/particle_code/README.md

 The monomer size in cm.
 When do_fragmentation=1 this is the minimum size a particle can have.

-    integer :: do_randomwalk

-Whether the particles should do a random walk due to turbulence.
-0: No.
-1: Yes.

     double precision :: rho_b

 The bulk density of the particles in g/cm^3.